 Add medical codes (e.g. CPT Codes) as separate codes in the procedure code list.
-We recommend creating a Medical Code category in Definitions: Procedure Code Categories and assigning medical codes to it.
+We recommend creating a Medical Code category in Definitions: Proc Code Categories and assigning medical codes to it.

 Cross code medical codes to procedure codes:

 - Create the medical procedure code using a CPT code instead of a dental code.
 Leave the Medical Code field blank.
-See Adding a New Procedure Code.
+See Add Procedure Code.

-Medical information can also be entered on the Procedures - Medical Tab.
+Medical information can also be entered on the Procedure - Medical Tab.